(lis dex am FET a meen)

 • Discontinuation of therapy: Abrupt discontinuation following high doses or for prolonged periods may result in symptoms for withdrawal (eg, depression, extreme fatigue).

 Cardiac evaluation should be completed on any patient who develops exertional chest pain, unexplained syncope, and any symptom of cardiac disease during treatment with stimulants.
-Thoroughly evaluate for cardiovascular risk and the presence of cardiac disease prior to initiating treatment.
+Thoroughly evaluate for cardiovascular risk and the presence of (and family history of) cardiac disease, cardiac arrhythmias, or Marfan syndrome prior to initiating treatment.
 Monitor heart rate, blood pressure, and consider obtaining ECG prior to initiation (Vetter 2008).
 Monitor growth (height and weight) in children; CNS activity in all patients; signs of peripheral vasculopathy (eg, digital changes); behavioral changes.
 Assess for risk of abuse prior to prescribing and signs of misuse, abuse, or addiction throughout treatment.

 Lisdexamfetamine is converted to dextroamphetamine.
 The majority of human data is based on illicit amphetamine/methamphetamine exposure and not from therapeutic maternal use (Golub 2005).
 Use of amphetamines during pregnancy may lead to an increased risk of premature birth and low birth weight; newborns may experience symptoms of withdrawal.
 Behavioral problems may also occur later in childhood (LaGasse 2012).